Freedom Scientific Inc.

 Note: The following sections describe how these controls work when using the Focus Blue with JAWS.
 If you choose to use the Focus display with a third-party screen reading application on a computer or mobile device, refer to the documentation that came with the software as the functions of these controls may be different from how they work with JAWS.

 The Focus Panning buttons pan left or right one display width each time they are pressed.
 Press the Left Panning button, the button with a raised double left arrow symbol, to pan left; press the Right Panning button, the button with a raised double right arrow symbol, to pan right.
 If you are using JAWS, the functions of the Panning buttons can be reversed so that pressing the Left Panning button will pan right and pressing the Right Panning button will pan left.
-Please refer to help for the JAWS Keyboard Manager for details on modifying these and other control assignments.
+To enable reverse panning, open JAWS Settings Center, search for "reverse panning", and select the Reverse Panning Buttons check box.

 The Rocker bars provide movement up or down by line.
 Press the top of the Rocker bar to move up one line; press the bottom of the Rocker bar to move down one line.
 The Rocker bars, in combination with the Panning buttons, move to the beginning or end of the line on which the cursor is positioned.
 Press a Panning button and the top of a Rocker bar to move to the start of the line.
 Press a Panning button and the bottom of a Rocker bar to move to the end of the line.